goocy/hypermaze/Readme.md

 * **Live Plotting**: Witness your maze getting born in real-time by setting the livePlot argument to True in the carvePassages function.
 It's like watching the birth of a universe, but with fewer physics involved.

 * **Maze Rendering**: Our plotTools module will render your maze into beautiful voxels.
-It's like turning your algorithm into art.
+You can even get lost inside your creation in Minecraft.

 * **Save to PNG**: Once your maze has been lovingly carved and beautifully rendered, you can immortalize it as a PNG file to show off to your friends, or to perplex them with a challenge to find the exit.